AbhiSharma096/Messaging-app/README.md

 If you would like to contribute to the project, please fork the repository and submit a pull request with your changes.

 Credits
-This app was built by [Your Name] and is licensed under the MIT License.
+This app was built by __Abhishek Sharma__ .
 The app uses the following open-source libraries:

 - Firebase Auth
 - Firebase Realtime Database